 - In-service teachers have more option to acquire higher TE qualifications—DElEd (ODL), B.Ed.
 (ODL), B.Ed.
 (Part-Time).

 - NOC from affiliating university/body is mandatory while making an application.

 - Provision of application, payment of fees, visiting team reports, etc. online.
 Centralized computerized visiting team for transparent use by both HQs and Regional Committees for inspection/monitoring.
-(For this, E-Governance is buy generic viagra online usa in the process of finalization).

 - Each teacher education institution to have compulsory accreditation in every 5 years from an accrediting agency recognized by NCTE.
 (An MoU has already been signed with NAAC in this regard).